Bachelor of Arts (BA)

 Or let our Student Recruitment & Advising experts guide you: call 1.877.807.8521.

 Your Career Options

-Earn a UBC degree respected by employers around the globe.
-Build a broad foundation and great career potential with undergraduate studies in Indigenous Studies.
+Build a broad foundation and great career potential with a UBC degree — respected by employers around the globe.
 Career options range from government positions to Aboriginal leadership in land and resource management.

 - Aboriginal leader